 Not much is known about its integrations with other smart home devices and even how it works with other devices from Nest.

 This early, however, there is a good deal of excitement regarding the Nest Hello Doorbell, which has been touted as a worthy challenger to the Ring Video Doorbell.

 Already, it offers the more important features of the top doorbells that are currently available, including HD video, night vision, motion detection, and two-way communication.

-It would be nice if it will come out with a competitive price, like at $199 or less, and a functionality that would use its facial recognition to the fullest.
+It would be nice if it will come out with a competitive price, and a functionality that would use its facial recognition to the fullest.

 These, along with the ability to tell you when friends and family members are at the door, and allowing you to skip getting alerted if it is somebody familiar, would surely put it on top of the current crop of top video doorbells.

 Initially, I was shocked to learn that Amazon (my go-to for most smart tech) wasn’t going to carry the Nest Hello.
 However, with Amazon’s recent acquisition of Ring, it seems that there’s a strong competition brewing… which made more sense.

 So where does that leave us?
 Well there are a few options that I prefer online: